HL7/phd/input/pagecontent/ProfileConsumers.md

      y(i) = mx(i) + b

-The `Observation.referenceRange` element is for convenience and is not necessary for decoding the data.
-It was designed for plotting as it gives the upper and lower bounds of the trace at any time (it does not mean that either value is obtained in the transmitted sequence).
-One can create a graph with such limits without examining the sequence.
+The `upperLimit` and `lowerLimit` elements are for convenience and are not necessary for decoding the data.
+They can be used when plotting the data as they give the upper and lower bounds of the trace at any time.
+One can create a graph with these limits without examining the sequence.

 It is possible that the periodic measurement is a vital sign, for example, a heart rate.
 If it is a vital sign, the same FHIR-required LOINC code requirements apply as they do for scalar and vector measurements.